helgoboss/reaper-rs/README.md

 When building the complete _reaper-rs_ workspace, 3 test crates are produced:

-- `reaper-rs-test`
+- `reaper-test`
-- `reaper-rs-test-extension-plugin`
+- `reaper-test-extension-plugin`
-- `reaper-rs-test-vst-plugin`
+- `reaper-test-vst-plugin`

-`reaper-rs-test` provides an integration test that is supposed to be run in REAPER itself.
-This is the main testing mechanism for _reaper-rs_. `reaper-rs-test_extension_plugin` and `reaper-rs-test_vst_plugin` are both test plug-ins which register the integration test as REAPER action.
+`reaper-test` provides an integration test that is supposed to be run in REAPER itself.
+This is the main testing mechanism for _reaper-rs_. `reaper-test-extension-plugin` and `reaper-test-vst-plugin` are both test plug-ins which register the integration test as REAPER action.

 Running the integration test is not only a good way to find _reaper-rs_ regression bugs, but can also help to expose